 |Competition||No competition for the seller.||As a few players exist, minimal competition exists, although not good enough for controlling the demographics.|

 |Effect||Due to the monopoly of the single-player, products, its demand and supply; and price are controlled by the seller – hardly any control by the buyer side.||Due to a small competition, there is some control from the buyer front.|

 |Demand & Supply||Demand and supply depend on the seller, although it may not be too biased on the seller side due to the nature of the commodity.||Demand and supply can be controlled.|

 |Entry & Exit||Entry, as well as exit, is extremely difficult from such a market.||Comparatively easier.|

-|Price of Product||Price of the product is decided by the seller – hardly any control from the buyer front.
-Buyer is forced to accept the seller’s price.||Buyers may have a small controlling power on the price of such products.|
+|Price of Product||The price of the product is decided by the seller – hardly any control from the buyer front.
+The buyer is forced to accept the seller’s price.||Buyers may have a small controlling power on the price of such products.|

 |Variety in Product||Variants in a particular product may or may not exist depending upon the seller.||Variants do exist which are produced by the different players of the market.|

 |Predictability of Product||Highly predictable as there is only one seller.||Very unpredictable.|

 Whereas the monopoly is an extreme situation and hardly exists in today’s environment, it is not completely non-existent.
 Monopolistic competition is a global phenomenon prevalent in almost all sectors of the market.
 It brings in the scope of elasticity in commodity prices and consumers can create supply patterns as per their demands.

 While monopoly is something every company would desire, however, a successful market should always have a healthy monopolistic competition.